DigitalPublishingToolkit/TOD50/md/25BiographiesEng.md

 the Federal University of Santa Maria (UFSM), located in Santa Maria, RS, Brazil.
 She holds a PhD in Communication Sciences from Unisinos, São Leopoldo, RS.
-She coordinates the Media Communication and Communication Strategies Research Group (Cimid) and the research project ‘Societies in
+She coordinates the Media Communication and Communication Strategies Research Group (Cimid) and the research project 'Societies in
-Mediatization: Circulation, Discourses and Platforms’.
+Mediatization: Circulation, Discourses and Platforms'.
 Her research interests lie in the areas of mediatization, communication theories, semiotics, discourse, circulation, humor, memes, politics, and religion.

-**Apoena Canuto Cosenza** is an economic historian who graduated from the Program of Economic History at the Department of History of the University of São Paulo, where he earned his master's and doctoral degrees.
-In his doctoral research, he studied Brazil's foreign trade during the first two governments of the PT (Workers Party) from 2003 to 2011.
+**Apoena Canuto Cosenza** is an economic historian who graduated from the Program of Economic History at the Department of History of the University of São Paulo, where he earned his master\'s and doctoral degrees.
+In his doctoral research, he studied Brazil\'s foreign trade during the first two governments of the PT (Workers Party) from 2003 to 2011.
 He is a member of the Laboratory of Political Economy and Economic History at USP and a founding member of the Mário Schenberg Institute.